 Once the immediate danger has gone you will probably find yourself falling back into old habits and settling back in your comfort zone.

-You’ve probably seen examples of people who quit their jobs to avoid their hellish boss only to get back into corporate mode when the going gets tough.
+You’ve probably seen examples of people who quit their jobs to avoid their hellish boss only to get back into corporate mode in a similar situation when the going gets tough.

-However, it wasn’t enough to fuel them for the journey they had undertaken.
+However, it wasn’t enough to fuel them for the journey to freedom they had undertaken.

 If you look at the common denominators amongst some of the most successful people in the world, they have big dreams.

 – Some may want to alleviate world hunger.

 – Some may want to connect people around the world.

 They are moved by something much bigger than themselves which gives them the strength to go on no matter what life throws at them.Finding your why is a greater motivator than fear.
 Click To Tweet